oneclickvirt/oneclickvirt.github.io/docs/en/guide/incus/incus_windows.md

 Download the image and apply the patch.
 If you're using a different image, replace the download link accordingly.

+(You don't need to download the image that comes with virtio, the original image will suffice)

 Windows image download link: https://down.idc.wiki/ISOS/Windows/

 Supported Windows image versions for patching: https://linuxcontainers.org/distrobuilder/docs/latest/tutorials/use/#repack-windows-iso